robertcornet/TUD_AI_driving/Arduino/README.md

 The second Arduino is for the ultrasonic sensors.
 There are 2 files included that use the sensors in a different way.

 ### radar_parallel.ino
-In this file, all sensors are triggered at the same time, every 40 ms:
+In this file, all sensors are triggered at the same time:

 > every 40 ms:
 > *publish latest sensor values on ROS network*